ntno/gifcam/README.md

 ## TODOs
 * add versioning to bucket
-* figure out how to request presigned url
+* figure out how to request presigned url and get back the response
+    * publish to 'req-url' topic -> iot rule invokes generate url lambda
+    * generate url lambda publishes to 'resp-url' topic
+    * picam subscribed to 'resp-url' topic
 * iterate through jpgs and upload using presigned url to the same key
+* (optional) delete jpg source
+* delete jpg marker in s3
+* update trigger to trigger on delete
 * update gif lambda to list versions then download all versions to temp
-* set up authentication with AWS IoT
 * refactor scripts so i can take out default params
 * add resource tags
 * remove files from pi after successful upload to AWS